weishuangtan/tp/docs/UserGuide.md

 [load trip]|   Loads a specific trip from the saved list
            |   Format: load trip
 ___________|______________________________________________________________
-[delete    |   Deletes a specific trip from the saved list trip]      |   Format: delete trip
+[edit trip]|   Edits a specific trip from the saved list
+           |   Format: edit trip
 ___________|______________________________________________________________
 ...        |   ...
 ...        |   ...